ccmucdenver/ccm-docs/docs/allocations.md

 Account and allocation requests should be sent to jan.mandel@ucdenver.edu.
 If you need more than the default core or storage resources below, your allocation request should include:

 * a brief description of the project (title and few sentences),
-* funding source, if any, with an agency, grant number, and title
+* funding source, if any, with an agency, grant number, and title,
+* list of users who participate in the project and share the project storage,
 * a brief justification of the resources requested, such as the aticipated number of runs, the number of cores and time per run, the total size of files generated per run, and the total size of external data the user will bring in.

 ## Resources and Allocations